This is a timeline of what to do when to help a breech baby move head down.

 During this time, you can continue with the suggestions in the “Professional Help” page.
 Also, an obstetrician may suggest manually flipping the baby to a head down position at this time.
 (A few midwives will also offer this, perhaps earlier, at 30-34 weeks.
-But don’t let someone manually flip your baby without using careful monitoring of the baby’s heart beat.
-Accidents can occur even when their is good intention.
+But don’t let someone manually flip your baby without using careful monitoring of the baby’s heartbeat.
+Accidents can occur even when there is good intention.
 The baby must be listened to and the version stopped immediately if the heart rate drops.)

 External Cephalic Version near the end of pregnancy

 You may also agree to go through with a cephalic version (the doctor manually turns the baby head down through your abdominal wall).
 The baby is in the womb with the cord and placenta and there is a small risk in turning the baby manually.
 So this maneuver should be done with monitoring, by experienced professionals, in a setting ready for a cesarean if needed.

 There is about a 40-50% chance this will be successful.
 Sometimes the baby moves easily and sometimes the procedure is painful.
 It varies.
 I believe who does this matters, styles vary.
 I also believe ligament tightness would make this more uncomfortable.